-During 1999-2000 the Institutional Planning Review Committee focused on modifying the mission statement, setting 2000-2001 institutional priorities and the Strengths, Weaknesses, Opportunities and Threats (SWOT).
+The Institutional Planning Review Committee, during 1999-2000 focused on modifying the mission statement, setting 2000-2001 institutional priorities and the Strengths, Weaknesses, Opportunities and Threats (SWOT).
 The IPRC also focused on the planning process.
-In cooperation with the College Assembly the planning system has been revised for 2000-2001.
-The new planning process has allowed for greater input from the College community, includes linkage between the components of the plan, provides more documentation for SWOT and encourages more effective integration of the plan into the budgeting and ongoing operations of the College.
+In cooperation with the College Assembly the planning system was revised for 2000-2001.
+The new planning process has allowed for greater input from the College community, include linkage between the components of the plan, provide more documentation for SWOT and encourage more effective integration of the plan into the budgeting and ongoing operations of the College.

-During 2000-2001 the IPRC (1) revised the "Vision" statement, (2) finalize the campus-wide input guidelines that will be implemented during Quarter 4 (April-June) of each year, (3) identify linkages between SWOT and Goals and Tasks and (4) documented the support data for each statement in SWOT.
+During 2000-2001 the IPRC (1) revised the "Vision" statement, (2) finalize the campuswide input guidelines that will be implemented during Quarter 4 (April-June) of each year, (3) identify linkages between SWOT and Goals and Tasks and (4) documented the support data for each statement in SWOT.
 Also, a petitioning and survey process has been established which provides feedback from all areas of the College.
 Last year, the Institutional Planning Review Committee (IPRC), in consultation with the College Assembly Council (CAC), expressed a need to provide links among elements of the plan.
 Therefore, the Goals and Tasks have been linked to the College Priorities.
 Each College Priority is numbered one to six and the linkage is indicated by the appropriate College Priority at the end of the task statement within parenthesis.
-For example, College Priority number one is linked to "Task AA-1.1 Assess curriculum via evaluation and review and make appropriate additions, deletions and modifications (1)".
+For example, College Priority number one is linked to Task AA-1.1 "The College will assess and maintain the current curriculum, via evaluation, and review and make appropriate additions, deletions and modifications.
+(1)".

-At the beginning of 2001-2002 a Progress Report will be prepared that will contain the achievements and status of progress of the goals and tasks.
-In this way the SLRP will continue to form the basis of annual operations, budgeting priorities and departmental objectives and strategies.
+During 2001-2002 a Progress Report was prepared based on the achievements and status of progress of the goals and tasks for the previous year.
+Significant items were identified and published in the Outcomes Report document for the College.
+The SLRP has expanded its impact on shaping annual operations, budgeting priorities and administrative objectives and strategies (Operational Plan).

+This past year, as part of a four-year planning cycle, the IPRC conducted a careful look at SWOT and its corresponding documentation.
+This examination resulted in the identification of "key" SWOT items that need to be targeted during the coming year.
 As administrative objectives are attained they will incrementally address the goals and tasks in the SLRP.
 After being advanced through the shared governance system, these changes will be approved annually by the Board of Trustees.